gradle/gradle-talks/talks/publishing/src/slides/demo-notes.md

   * Don't generate a lot of default configurations: this is up to you (was hard to change previously)
   * Does not include test compile dependencies: they aren't part of your publication!
   * Longer term, we will make 'sourceJar' a standard part of the component, so can be automatically published
-* Duplication ivy configuration with maven:
+* Duplicate ivy configuration with maven:
   * 'gradle publish' -> fails because plugin hasn't been added
   * Add plugin: works and publishes to repo/maven-publish

 * More configuration, but less published!
 But you are in control...
 * Demonstrate changing name of repository and publication
   * Can publish just that component to a particular repository

+## Installing to local maven repository
+* 'gradle install'
+* 'gradle publishToMavenLocal'

 ## Publishing a source jar
 * Add source jar to project (without classifier)